qoolixiloop/qool-helloworld-loop/README.md

 * :revolving_hearts:

-### Why could you profit from qoolixiloop's repositories
+### Why could you profit from qoolixiloop's repositories?
 * because you are a rich window or apple guy
   * but could do with a free open source solution (use linux)
 * because you want to work simultanueously on different projects